Medano Beach and its cool culinary treats: How to beat the heat in Cabo!

-In fact, my favorite local beaches are those that I associate with specific culinary pleasures: vendor-made quesadillas at Playa Coral Negro, seafood combos and cool jazz from Daline Jones and Diego Ramirez at Cerritos, BBQ ribs, Victoria beers, free surf shows at Zipper’s on Playa Acapulquito, and rompope-flavored raspados (a Mexican version of the snow cone) on Medano Beach.
+In fact, my favorite local beaches are those that I associate with specific culinary pleasures: vendor-made quesadillas at Playa Coral Negro, seafood combos and cool jazz at Cerritos, BBQ ribs, Victoria beers, free surf shows at Zipper’s on Playa Acapulquito, and rompope-flavored raspados (a Mexican version of the snow cone) on Medano Beach.

 So for snowbirds and other visitors to our seaside paradise, I’m including descriptions of some of the best and most popular seafood stops on Cabo San Lucas’ most popular beach.